linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 /home/example-user/express/Readme-Guide.md:1
 {{< /output >}}

-Now, create a `.ignore` file in the Express JS directory and have that file list the directory you want it to be excluded.
+Now, create a `.ignore` file in the Express JS directory and have that file list the directory you want it to exclude.

     echo "test" > ~/express/.ignore